Are We There Yet? by Kathleen West

 Overcome by spiritual restlessness as her children gain independence, a devout Catholic adopts a child from Eastern Europe whose complicated needs estrange the woman from her biological children.
 By the author of Break in Case of Emergency.

-Order a copy of The Fourth Child
+Reserve a copy of The Fourth Child

 Good Eggs by Rebecca Hardiman

 Three generations of a boisterous Irish family are upended by a matriarch's shoplifting activities and an upbeat American home aide whose initial support catapults the family into the worst crisis they have ever faced.
 A first novel.

 A reimagining of the life of Marie Curie is told through two parallel timelines, including one that reflects her real-world achievements and another that explores how the world might be different had she made other choices.